hippie68/pkgrename/README.md

 Usage: `pkgrename [-fhor] [file/directory ...]`

 Options:
-  -f  Force prompt when file name matches pattern"
+  -f  Force prompt when file name matches pattern
   -h  Display this help info"
   -o  Default to online search"
   -r  Traverse directories recursively"

 The script in action looks like this: